JamieTaylor94/mentoring-solid-openclosedprinciple/README.md

 Answer the following questions:

-What is the open closed principle?
+What is the open-closed principle?

 Why do we use it?